 A life insurance is a plan to insure the life the policyholder by paying the specified amount on account of their death, which is subdivided into, (a)Term life insurance where the policy is for a specific period and once the period is over, the policy can be either renewed for another term or it is left terminated, due to which the premium is relatively lower and there is no payout if the insurer dies after the term is over; and (b)Whole life insurance, also known as a kind of saving or investment plan insures the whole life of the insurer, where the accumulated money is paid off on the death of the insurer in exchange of periodic premiums which is why its premiums are higher in comparison to others.

-Life insurance policies can be whole life or universal and it mixes both protection and investment purpose whereas term insurance is specifically for a particular term which is stated and is only for protection purpose mainly death.
-In this article, we discuss the key differences between Term vs whole life insurance.
+Life insurance policies can be whole life or universal, and it mixes both protection and investment purpose, whereas term insurance is specifically for a particular term, which is stated and is only for protection purposes, mainly death.

 What is Term Life Insurance?

 Term insurance is life insurance taken for a certain period or term.
 In case of death of the policyholder, the sum assured is paid to the beneficiary of the policyholder.
 No amount is paid out to the policyholder if he/she survives the policy term.
 This makes term insurance a pure life insurance policy.
 It gives a very high cover for a very low premium.